Miss Universe Pakistan

 Miss Universe Pakistan is a national beauty pageant franchise organized by the Yugen Group of Dubai, to select a representative from Pakistan for the Miss Universe pageant.

-Roma Riaz of Lahore, Punjab was declared the 3rd and current Miss Universe Pakistan 2025.
+Misbah Arshad of Lahore, Punjab was declared the 4th and current Miss Universe Pakistan 2026.
+She has represented Pakistan at Miss Aura international 2023, Miss International 2023 and Miss Supranational 2024.
+She is now representing Pakistan at 75th Miss Universe in Puerto Rico.

 Editions

 The winner of Miss Universe Pakistan represents her country at Miss Universe.
 On occasion, when the winner does not qualify (due to some reason) a runner-up is sent.